Health & Safety

 With the ever-changing nature of the construction industry and the different risks associated with every project, adapting to our work environment is the only way to ensure our team returns home safe at the end of every day.
 At CSL, this is not just a written set of policies and procedures that are to be followed – it is an attitude, a culture that every member of our team is proud to be a part of.

-Our safety department is looked after by Garry Bennett, CHSO, PGSC, and reports directly to the President.
+Our safety department is managed by Rob Radmore, who reports directly to the President.
 Through his leadership, CSL offers constant continuing education to both our field and office staff to ensure that we are keeping up with the evolving safety requirements of our industry.
 Detailed site audits are completed alongside the Superintendents to review the current site conditions, and to advise on infractions, legislation, and safe work practices.

 “Collaborative Structures Limited is committed to the health and safety of its employees and all personnel working with CSL.
-To support this commitment, we have developed an in-depth health and safety program to maintain a safe and healthy environment for everyone on our team – including employees, clients, consultants, subtrades and suppliers.
-Here, safety is an attitude and at the forefront of every decision we make.”
+To support this commitment, we have developed an in-depth health and safety program to maintain a safe and healthy environment for everyone on our team – including employees, clients, consultants, subtrades, and suppliers.
+Safety is an attitude that is at the forefront of every decision we make.”

 Plain and simple – our employees are our number one asset and priority above all else.
 Making sure everyone returns home to family and friends at the end of every day is the single most important aspect of what we do – and it is everyone’s responsibility to do their part.
 It starts with Management providing the vision, tools, and training necessary for the whole team.